pleabargain/EnglishHelpsYourCareer/tense future simple.md

 -   **I'll do** the dishes later.
  -   **Shall I open** the [door|window]?
 -   We will start testing soon.
+-   I will sign the documents before I leave work.
 -   The baby **won't eat** his soup.
 -   It will rain tomorrow (it'll)
 -   She will be late (she'll..)